 Why should I visit the Galapagos Islands?

-2018 was really something else, an odd year that left many folks scratching their heads.
-So, why not make 2019 really shine with an adventure full of unique experiences in a place you’ll always remember for its warmth, excitement, and emotion?
+Interested in making this year really shine with a real trip that’s full of unique experiences in a place you’ll always remember for its warmth, wildlife, and adventure?

 It could be that now is the perfect time to visit a once-in-a-lifetime destination and the Galapagos Islands certainly fits the bill.
-Year-after-year, the archipelago ranks as a Top Destination in the World.
-It truly is a special place that offers visitors the chance to see wildlife that you can’t see anywhere else on the planet.
-In this blog, we explore 5 reasons why you should visit the Galapagos Islands.
+Year-after-year, the archipelago ranks as one of the Top Destinations in the World, thanks in large part to its jaw-droppingly unique wildlife and just how ecologically pristine the islands are.
+In this blog, we’ll explore 5 reasons why you should visit the Galapagos Islands.

 Have you ever wondered, “When is the best time to visit the Galapagos?”
 One of the great reasons why traveling to Galapagos is an option at any time of the year is because of its very agreeable climate, thanks in large part to its location on the equator.
 If you want to spend some time in the Enchanted Isles, whether it be in January, December, or any month in between, you’ll always see iconic species and enjoy some of the most enjoyable weather around.
 Temperatures are ideal both on land and at sea.
 It never rains for too long, and the mere awe of this amazing place sets the tone for an unparalleled experience.